Ruth and Joel Spira Award for Excellence in Teaching

 The prize is awarded annually to an individual faculty member who had excelled in teaching and inspiring students during the current academic year.
 The award is usually presented to the ECE awardee at the annual IEEE Student Branch Banquet, and includes a cash prize.

-Teaching Award Recipients
+Spira Award Recipients

 Christopher Batten, 2015-16